Baltimore County Department of Social Services

 Baltimore County Department of Social Services administers two housing programs for clients over the age of 18 who need protective housing.
 These programs are:

-- Adult Foster Care: A County funded program
+- Adult Foster Care: County-funded program

-- Project Home: A State funded program
+- Project Home: State-funded program

 Requirements of the Home and Provider

-- For rental properties, hard wire smoke detectors needed with battery back up
+- For rental properties, hard-wire smoke detectors needed with battery back up

 A home study is conducted by the housing coordinator to assess the applicant’s appropriateness and interest in becoming a provider.
 Everyone in the home is expected to participate in the home study.

-- three meals a day and snacks
+- Three nutritious meals a day and snacks

 - Personal care

-- Record keeping, disbursement of client’s personal needs allowance if required by client’s social worker
+- Record keeping – disbursement of client’s personal needs allowance if required by client’s social worker

 - Assistance with dressing or choosing proper clothing

-- Arranging medical appointments and psychiatric appointments
+- Arranging medical and psychiatric appointments

-- Transportation to medical and psychiatric appointments
+- Transportation to and from medical and psychiatric appointments

 Adult Foster Care